-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Wyoming, real estate commission costs an average of $15,149 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Wyoming, real estate commission costs an average of $18,189 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.

 » SAVE: Learn more about how much a Clever agent can save you!

 In Wyoming, expect to pay about 2.60% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $339,353, this equates to around $8,822 at closing.
 Learn more about what makes up seller closing costs in Wyoming.